JakobHolkestadMolnes/IOT-Sound/README.md

 ##### Sensor Node
 ESP32 microcontroller with a microphone (RS PRO Omni-Directional Microphone Condenser).

+Measures the noise level at fixed time intervals and sends it to the MQTT server.

 TODO: what does it do and how and whatnot

 ##### Visualisation Node